Takhar Province: 1964–2001

-2001–2015
+2001–2021

+Following the September 11 attacks, commonly known as 9/11, and amidst the United States' intervention, General Mohamad Daud and General Shajahan Noori, both widely recognized figures, played instrumental roles in leading the Afghanistan government forces to reclaim control of the northeastern province from the Taliban.

 International Security Assistance Force (ISAF) took over security responsibility of the area in the early 2000s, which was led by Germany.
 The province also began to see some developments and the establishment of Afghan National Security Forces (ANSF).
-In a small incident in July 2008, the Afghan National Police killed Mullah Usman when several armed Taliban militants under his command raided a police checkpoint in the Kalafgan district.
+In a minor incident in July 2008, the Afghan National Police killed Mullah Usman when several armed Taliban militants under his command raided a police checkpoint in the Kalafgan district.
 This was the first time since the fall of Taliban regime in 2001 that the Taliban insurgents engaged police in this province.
 Mullah Usman was the most senior Taliban commander in the northeast region of Afghanistan, according to the Afghan Interior Ministry.

 In May 2009, Taliban insurgents fighting Afghan government attacked the Baharak district in Takhar province.
 A bomb attack on 28 May 2011 killed General Shahjahan Noori, Mohammed Daud Daud and injured Governor Taqwa.
 Several German soldiers and Afghans were also killed.

 In April 2012, the water supply at the Rostaq district's school for girls was poisoned by unknown insurgents, sickening at least 140 Afghan schoolgirls and teachers ranging in age from 14 to 30, causing them to be hospitalized and some to partially lose consciousness, though there were no deaths as a result of the incident.

+During the 2021 Taliban offensive, Takhar Province experienced attacks as the withdrawal of US troops took place.
+In response, Mohibullah Noori emerged as a prominent figure, leading the second resistance to support security forces and prevent the Taliban from taking control of Taluqan city.
+On 8 August 2021, the Taliban eventually gained control of the province but despite this, the Resistance Forces have remained present in the area.